Annulments

 Grounds for Seeking an Annulment in San Diego

-Excluding cases of incest and intentional bigamy, you will have to provide at least one of the following valid reasons:
+Excluding cases of incest and intentional bigamy, you will have to provide at least one of the following valid reasons to qualify for an annulment:

-• Prior Existing Marriage - If it is found after the marriage that either of the parties continued to be a domestic partnership or legal marriage with someone else, the subsequent marriage will be annulled.
+Prior Existing Marriage: If it is found after the marriage that either of the parties continued to be in a domestic partnership or legal marriage with someone else, the subsequent marriage will be annulled.

-• Fraud - If one party claims that the other person deceived them in some way, they can file for an annulment.
-A person misrepresenting financial status/employment, marrying to obtain a green card or claiming to be someone else are all examples of fraud.
+• Fraud: If one party claims that the other person deceived them in some way.
+A person misrepresenting financial status/employment, marrying to obtain a green card, or claiming to be someone else are all examples of fraud.

-• Force - Coercing or compelling someone into marriage is not legal and can culminate in an annulment.
-Some examples of force include threatening the spouse, kids or family members.
+• Force: Coercing or compelling someone into marriage is not legal and can culminate in annulment.
+Some examples of force include threatening the spouse, children, or family members, which may necessitate the assistance of an attorney.

-• Unsound Mind - Like all contracts, both parties entering into a marriage contract, need to be of sound mind.
-It means they should be competent enough to make a sound legal decision.
-The marriage can be annulled, if it can be proved that one of the persons was of unsound mind when the marriage took place.
+• Unsound Mind: Like all contracts, both parties entering into a marriage contract need to be of sound mind.
+It means they should be competent enough to make a sound legal decision at the time of the marriage.
+The marriage can be annulled if it can be proved that one of the persons was of unsound mind when the marriage took place.

 Statute of Limitations for a San Diego Annulment

-• If you were below 18 years of age when you married and you are filing and annulment on these grounds, the statute of limitation is four years after you turn 18.
+• If you were below 18 years of age when you married and you are seeking an annulment on these grounds, the statute of limitations is four years after you turn 18.

-• If bigamy is the grounds for filing an annulment, you/your spouse can file until the time the spouse from the previous marriage is still alive.
+• If bigamy is the basis for seeking an annulment, you or your spouse can initiate proceedings until the prior spouse remains alive.

-• If "unsound mind," is the basis for filing an annulment, you can do so any time (there is no time limit).
-The sick person’s conservator or relative can also file for an annulment of marriage on their behalf.
+• If “unsound mind” is the reason for seeking an annulment, there is no time limit to file.
+The conservator or relative of the incapacitated person can also file for annulment on their behalf.

-• If the reason to file for annulment is fraud, you have a timeframe of four years from the time you discovered the fraud had occurred.
+• If fraud is the reason for seeking annulment, you have four years from the discovery of the fraud to file.

-• If you are seeking annulment because you were coerced into consenting to marriage, you have four years from your marriage date to file.
+• If you are seeking annulment due to coercion into marriage, you have four years from the date of marriage to initiate proceedings.

-• If physical incapacity is the reason you are filing for annulment, you have four years from the date of marriage to do so.
+• If physical incapacity is the reason for seeking annulment, you have four years from the date of marriage to take action.

 Ensure you have a reliable lawyer in your corner if you plan to file for an annulment.
 You shouldn’t attempt to deal with the intricate legal procedures associated with such cases without solid legal counsel.

-Given the stringent legal statutes of limitations and the significant financial and custody implications accompanying an annulment, it is crucial to consult an attorney before taking any action.
+Given the stringent legal statutes of limitations and the significant financial and custody implications accompanying an annulment, it is crucial to consult a family law attorney before taking any action.

 What is the Process of Getting an Annulment in San Diego?

-The divorce and annulment in San Diego processes are similar.
+The divorce and annulment processes are similar.
 You would have to complete a petition and serve the request on your spouse.
 You must also file the documents, pay court costs, attend a hearing, and wait for the court’s decision.

-To start the annulment process in San Diego, you must first complete Form FL-100, the same form used in divorce cases, making it necessary to check the “nullify” box in it.
+To sign the petition and start the process you must first complete Form FL-100, the same form used in divorce cases in san diego, making it necessary to check the “nullify” box in it.

 You will have to provide various pieces of information about the marriage that needs to be annulled, such as: